National Bank of Greece: 19th century

+20th century

 The arrival of the 20th Century saw NBG begin its international expansion.
-In 1904 NBG established Banque d’Orient, together with Nationalbank für Deutschland, which almost immediately withdrew from the venture.
-The Greeks kept the branches in Thessaloniki (Selanik), Smyrna (İzmir), which were part of the Ottoman Empire at the time, and Alexandria, Egypt.
-Three years later, NBG chose Cyprus as another location.
+In 1904 NBG established the Banque d'Orient as a joint venture with Nationalbank für Deutschland, which soon withdrew from the venture and sold the branches in Constantinople and Hamburg.
+The Banque d'Orient kept its branches in Salonica and Smyrna, which were part of the Ottoman Empire at the time, and Alexandria in Egypt.
+Three years later, NBG established a first overseas branch of its own in Cyprus.
 NBG became government-owned during the First World War when NBG refused to finance new military equipment for the Greek government.
 The government then passed a law that permitted the government to appoint its own people to the Bank's board.

 In 1919 NBG acquired the Bank of Crete (Trapeza Kritis).
 However, in 1923 the Treaty of Lausanne provided for a compulsory exchange of populations between Greece and Turkey, leading to the departure of the Greeks from Smyrna.
-As a result, Banque d’Orient closed its branch there.
+As a result, Banque d'Orient closed its branch there.
 The influx of more than 1 million refugees to Greece during this period created several challenges; NBG played a pivotal role in their settlement with loans and related instruments.

 The 1930s saw further international expansion.
-In 1930 NBG and Bank of Athens combined their activities in Egypt into a joint subsidiary, Banque Nationale de Grèce et d’Athènes.
-Two years later, NBG acquired Banque d'Orient (Trapeza Anatolis).
+In 1930 NBG and Bank of Athens combined their activities in Egypt into a joint subsidiary, Banque Nationale de Grèce et d'Athènes.
+Two years later, NBG acquired full ownership of the Banque d'Orient.
 Then in 1939, on the eve of the Second World War, the NBG established a subsidiary in New York City, the Hellenic Bank Trust Company.
-In World War II, the NBG in Greece was managed by Deutsche Bank for the German Occupiers.
+Throughout the interwar period, the NBG was widely viewed as representing British capital in Greece, not least through its longstanding association with London-based Hambros Bank, whereas its smaller competitor the Bank of Athens was perceived as aligned with French interests.